UtrechtUniversity/DrRods/docs/index.md

 no longer exists or is otherwise inaccessible.

-The program caches information retrieved from the ICAT in a memory database, and compares the replica attribute "data\_path" to see if the referenced data file exists.
+The program caches information retrieved from the ICAT in a memory database, and uses the replica attribute "data\_path" to see if the referenced data file exists.

 Note that this program needs access to both the ICAT database as well as the resource vaults.
-Therefore it needs to run on the iRODS provider and the iRODS consumer servers (seperately).
+Therefore it needs to run on the iRODS provider and the iRODS consumer servers (separately).
 In case there is no network connection allowed from an iRODS Consumer to the PostgreSQL database server one can use the option to export/import cached ICAT data and transport the export file to the iRODS Consumer Server..